Something's Got a Hold on Me

 "Something's Got a Hold on Me" is a song by American singer Etta James.
-The song was written by James, Leroy Kirkland and Pearl Woods, while production was handled by Leonard and Phil Chess.
+The song was written by James, Leroy Kirkland and Pearl Woods, while production was handled by Leonard and Phil Chess and Ralph Bass.
 It was released in 1962 as the third single from her 1962 self-titled album as a 7" vinyl disc.
 Musically, "Something's Got a Hold on Me" is an R&B track with elements of soul, blues and gospel.
 Upon its release, the single was an R&B hit, peaking at number four on the Billboard Hot R&B Sides chart.

 "Something's Got a Hold on Me" has been covered and sampled by various contemporary artists.
-Australian singer Jessica Mauboy also covered "Something's Got a Hold on Me" in 2013 and released it as a single.
-The song plays in the opening scene of the Best Picture winning film CODA (2021).
+The song was sung by Christina Aguilera in the movie Burlesque and the song plays in the opening scene of the Best Picture winning film CODA (2021).

 Background and composition

 Etta James (pictured in 1990) recorded the song in 1962 and co-wrote it with Leroy Kirkland and Pearl Woods.

-"Something's Got a Hold on Me" was written by Etta James, Leroy Kirkland and Pearl Woods, while it was produced by two founders of the Chess Records, Leonard and Phil Chess.
+"Something's Got a Hold on Me" was written by Etta James, Leroy Kirkland and Pearl Woods, while it was produced by two founders of the Chess Records, Leonard and Phil Chess and Ralph Bass.
 The song was released as the third single from James' 1962 self-titled studio album.
 It was served as a 7" vinyl disc with the other song, "Waiting for Charlie to Come Home", as the B-side in the United States.
 Later, the track was included on the singer's 1963 compilation album Etta James Top Ten.
 The live version of "Something's Got a Hold on Me" also appeared on Etta James' first live album, Etta James Rocks the House (1964).
 In 1992, the song was a part of her greatest hits album, My Greatest Songs.

 "Something's Got a Hold on Me" is an R&B & gospel track with elements of soul and blues.
 The song lasts for a duration of (two minutes and 48 seconds).
 According to the sheet music published by EMI Music Publishing, "Something's Got a Hold on Me" was composed in the key of D major.
 James' vocals in the song span on nearly two octaves, from the low-note of E_{3} to the high-note of D_{5}.